vivi3nli/edX_course_practice/interesting_facts.md

 away.

 And what Turing showed is if you have six operations.
-And those are move left, move right, scan, read, write, do nothing.
+And those are move left, move right, scan, print, write, do nothing.
 With just those six primitives, you can compute anything that's computable.